Greasing the Groove - Ultimate Calisthenics Special Forces Training

 This is an excellent question and the answer is really simple.

 GTG is all about frequency.
-You want to hit as many sets as possible, as often as possible, while being as fresh as possible, every single day.
+You want to get as many sets as possible, as often as possible, while being as fresh as possible, throughout the day.

 You can take a day or two off every now and then, but these rest days should be few and far between.